mayankrichu/Semeval/README.md

 Verification of the annotated data

-Go to the AnnotationUI folder
+Go to the AnnotationUI folder inside Mayank folder

 1. Go to the variables.py and change the location of the respective variables based on your desired location.
 2. semeval_file_path ---- The output file from the above steps